getlantern/tassis/docs/README.md

 The reason for modifying the full number in addition to the short number is that this enforces the invariant that the short chat number should always be a prefix of the full number.

+### Rate limiting
+There is only a limited amount of short ChatNumbers available, specifically 125,524,238,436 (125 billion).
+In order to avoid malicious actors consuming and exhausting this pool, tassis imposes a global rate limit of approximately 2 chat number registrations per second.
+At that rate, tassis will allow up to 63,072,000 short ChatNumbers to be registered per year, which is only 0.05% of the total available pool.

 ## Message Exchange Flow
 ![Message Exchange Flow](mainflow.png)